fastprof-hep/fastprof/doc/utilities.rst

 .. _utilities-comp:

-The following statistical computations are supported (see the :ref:`stat comp` section for more details on the computations themselves) :
+The following statistical computations are supported (see the :ref:`stat` section for more details on the computations themselves) :

 * P-value and significance for a model hypothesis, implemented in the ``fit_model.py`` tool.